-Midorikawa is casted in Juni Taisen: Zodiac War and Sengoku Night Blood.
+Midorikawa is cast in Juni Taisen: Zodiac War and Sengoku Night Blood.
 To complete 2017 he is going to reprise his role as Zed O’Brien in Blood Blockade Battlefront & Beyond.

-Aside from his various credits in on games he’s had his fair share of foreign movies / series dubs, tsome of them include: The Matrix Reloaded and Revolutions as The Kid, Kill Bill as Pretty Riki and series like Medium and Mentalist.
+Aside from his various credits in on games, he’s had his fair share of foreign movies/series dubs, some of them include The Matrix Reloaded and Revolutions as The Kid, Kill Bill as Pretty Riki, and series like Medium and Mentalist.

 Over the years Midorikawa has hosted quite a few radio shows since 1994 when he made his hosting debut with “Animaga Parade“.
 Several radio shows followed, the most famous being: 緑川光SOLDIER BREAK (1995-1997), Saiunkoku monogatari 〜 futaken no mai 〜 (2006-2009) and Little Busters!R (2012-2014).

 His upbeat and bubbly personality liven up every single one of the radio shows he’s hosted.
 Proving not only to be a solid host but also with a great sense of opportunity to make things interesting and sometimes, hilarious.